qstainless/CEN4025C-module04/README.md

-# Add and remove integers from lists
+# Add and remove integers from collections

 ## Overview
 This exercise attempts to implement an application that adds and removes 2 million random integers from collections.